Continuing Education Activity

 Pregnancy is another relative contraindication as the fetus may show signs of dependency.
 Approximately 50% of babies develop neonatal abstinence syndrome when exposed to opioids while in the womb.
 Infants with neonatal abstinence syndrome may develop diarrhea, sweating, sneezing, crying, tachypnea, and irritability.

 The Clinical Opiate Withdrawal Scale (COWS) is a useful tool to evaluate individuals experiencing opioid withdrawal.
-Clinicians score withdrawal symptoms, including yawning, rhinorrhea, restlessness, and physiological measures, such as pulse rate, pupil size, and blood pressure to assess a patient’s level of withdrawal and infer his or her level of dependence on opioids.
+Clinicians score withdrawal symptoms, including yawning, rhinorrhea, restlessness, and physiological measures, such as pulse rate, pupil size, and blood pressure to assess a patient’s level of withdrawal and infer their level of dependence on opioids.

 The US FDA has approved three drugs to treat opioid dependence: methadone, buprenorphine, and naltrexone.
 Methadone is a long-acting mu agonist used to treat opioid withdrawal symptoms and cravings.
 Currently, methadone for the maintenance of narcotic addiction or detoxifying a patient is only permitted by licensed treatment programs or methadone clinics.
 (It can still be prescribed/dispensed for the indication of pain treatment like other opioids.)
 The abrupt discontinuation of methadone may result in acute withdrawal symptoms; therefore, discontinuation requires slow tapering.

 Buprenorphine, a long-acting partial mu agonist and kappa antagonist, reduces cravings and withdrawal symptoms.
-It can be prescribed by physicians and nurses who have a Drug Abuse Treatment Act 200 X waiver.
+Clinicians can prescribe it with a Drug Abuse Treatment Act of 2000 waiver.
 Abrupt discontinuation can also result in withdrawal.

 Naltrexone is a mu receptor antagonist which does not require a special license or waiver for clinicians to prescribe it.
 Before using naltrexone to treat withdrawal or abstinence from opioids, patients must discontinue opioid use to detoxify, a potentially challenging obstacle for some patients.
 Naltrexone has been successful in treating alcohol, nicotine, and stimulant use disorder.